Definition

 Customer profiling challenges

-1. Properly balancing detailed profiling with data privacy concerns.
+Balancing detailed profiling with data privacy concerns

 Data is only as valuable as its accuracy and relevance.
-Redundant, outdated or trivial data (ROT) can lead to misguided strategies that could alienate customers rather than engage them.
+Redundant, outdated or trivial (ROT) data can lead to misguided strategies that could alienate customers rather than engage them.
 Regularly updating profiles, cross-referencing sources for validation and building an optimal system to sift through ROT are all essential practices to ensure the insights derived from profiles are accurate and actionable.

 Customer profiling is more than a tool; it should be seen as an essential part of a core philosophy, emphasizing the importance of customer-centricity in crafting successful business strategies.
+When done right, it delivers insights that enable businesses to connect more deeply with their customers, ensuring long-term success.

 Learn all about CRM (customer relationship management) and see how to create customer profiles with examples.
 Check out five customer journey phases for businesses to understand and four benefits of a customer data platform.

-This was last updated in November 2023
+This was last updated in November 2024

-Continue Reading About customer profiling
+Continue Reading About What is customer profiling?

 Dig Deeper on CRM tools and strategy